AHartNtkn/AHartNtkn.github.io/_posts/2020-04-07-Sorting-Lists-Recursively;-The-Easy-Way.md

 Out: NodeBranchF([2, 1, 3], 4, [5])
 ```

-That will act as the coalgebra for our quicksort hylomorphism.
-The algebra simply sandwiches the element at a node of our tree between the lists on its sides.
+That will act as the coalgebra for our Quicksort hylomorphism.
+The algebra, the thing deconstructing a single step of our tree, simply sandwiches the element at a node of our tree between the lists on its sides.

 ```python
 def nodeTree_flatten(nF: NodeTreeF[A, List[A]]) -> List[A]: